AP® English Language Course Description | Units, Topics, Syllabus, And More

-Understanding AP English Language Units, Topics, and Key Concepts
+Understanding AP English Lang Units, Topics, and Key Concepts

 To get a better picture, let's look at the Big Ideas & Enduring Understandings first, then the course skills.